-The priority of Anaheim Union High School District has always been student health and educational success.
-Anaheim Union High School District embraces continuous improvements to its transportation department and fleet to help keep students safe and healthy.
+The priority of HJUHSD has always been student health and educational success.
+HJUHSD embraces continuous improvements to its transportation department and fleet to help keep students safe and healthy.
 This project sought to replace old diesel school buses with zero-emission electric school buses.
 The replacement buses will improve air quality and reduce school energy and maintenance costs while providing students with necessary school transportation.

 The first stage focused on installation of charging infrastructure.
-This installation included coordinating with the local utility company, producing engineering and design drawings by subcontractors, purchasing charging equipment, and constructing the charging station.
-The electric vehicle charging infrastructure is located and maintained at 501 N. Crescent Way, Anaheim, CA, 92801.
-(Orange County).
+This installation included coordinating with the local subcontractor who determined that we had sufficient power for the proposed bus charger.
+From there we purchased the charging equipment and installed the charging station.
+The electric vehicle charging infrastructure is located and maintained at the HJUHSD bus yard at 8710 Lacey, Hanford, CA 93230 in Kings County.

 The second stage dealt with the procurement of electric school buses.
-Anaheim Union High School District applied for and was awarded grant funding for the purchase of ten new electric school buses.
-Anaheim Union High School District selected a school bus manufacturer, placed a purchase order for bus procurement, and placed the buses into service August 10, 2022
+HJUHSD applied for and was awarded grant funding for the purchase of one new electric school bus.
+HJUHSD selected a school bus manufacturer, placed a purchase order for bus procurement, and placed the bus into service on November 15, 2023

-The third stage required Anaheim Union High School District to scrap the old diesel school buses within 12 months from the delivery of the new electric school buses.
-This disposal is to ensure that the old diesel school buses do not continue to produce emissions.
+The third stage required HJUHSD to scrap the old diesel school bus within 12 months from the delivery of the new electric school bus.
+This disposal is to ensure that the old diesel school bus do not continue to produce emissions.